Welcome to the Department of Physiology and Biophysics

 Courses offered by departmental faculty for graduate students include core courses for first year graduate students in all programs (Gene Expression, Cell Biology, General Physiology), and graduate electives that are usually offered in alternate years (Cellular Endocrinology, Molecular Cell Biology, Molecular Biophysics).

 Faculty in the department have major involvement in the College of Medicine curriculum for medical students.
 The curriculum is in the process of being redesigned into organ system modules rather than discipline-based courses; Medical Physiology was given as a separate course for the last time in 2012-2013.
-Starting in 2013, the first two years of the medical curriculum will be taught in modules, each of which has a basic science co-director.
-Faculty in the Department of Physiology and Biophysics are basic science co-directors of 5 of the organ system modules, covering nearly the entire second year of the medical curriculum.
+Starting in 2013, the first two years of the medical curriculum have been taught in modules, each of which has a basic science co-director.
+Faculty in the Department of Physiology and Biophysics are basic science co-directors of 5 of the organ system modules, covering much of the second year of the medical curriculum.

 The physical facilities and collegial atmosphere within the department and across campus make the UAMS Department of Physiology and Biophysics an excellent place to pursue an academic career in biomedical science.
 We invite you to meet our faculty and students by following the links on this page.